aviflax/rollups/README.md

 ### Clojure
 * Second-fastest so far — about 3.3 seconds with my simple test
 * Window spec is currently hard-coded to 1 day
+* Should already be usable as a library

 ### Scala